madkins23/go-slog/bench/README.md

-  The initial creation of a `slog.Logger` object, which may include the use of `Handler.WithAttrs()` and/or `Handler.WithGroup()` calls, is not measured as it is generally an initialization step and (in theory) only called once, whereas the logging calls are executed many times.
+  The initial creation of a `slog.Logger` object, which may include the use of `Handler.WithAttrs()` and/or `Handler.WithGroup()` calls, is not measured as it is generally an initialization step and (in theory) only called once, whereas the logging calls may be executed many times.
 * Text and console handlers don't have a consistent format.
   While it might be useful to test those handlers as well, the difficulty of parsing various output formats argues against it.[^1]